Gronjos/weeky-weeky/README.md

 >> powershell.exe -ExecutionPolicy Bypass -NoProfile -WindowStyle Hidden -File weeky-weeky.ps1

 ## Tips
-Create Shortcut and add to you Taskbar or run at startup.
+- Create Shortcut and add to you Taskbar or run at startup.
+- Adjust location in script with latitude and longitude to get local weather.